Golden Door Film Festival: 2017

 More than 175 films were screened over four days at the seventh annual festival, which took place on October 5–8.
 The Girl Who Invented Kissing won four awards: Best Feature Film, Best Director (Tom Sierchio), Best Actor (Dash Mihok), and Best Supporting Actor (Vincent Piazza).
 Brooklyn in July received three awards in the short film category: Best Feature, Best Director (Bob Celli), and Best Actor (Thaddeus Daniels).
 Lonely Souls of Microbes received the Best International Short Film award.

 2018

 The festival took place from September 20 to 23, 2018.
 265 films were screened at different venues: Pope Lecture Hall and the Roy Irving Theater at Saint Peter's University, Communipaw Terminal in Liberty State Park, the Beacon Paramount Theater, Jersey City Theater Center's Merseles Studio, and White Eagle Hall.

 2019

 The festival ran from September 17 to 22, 2019.
 It included the New Jersey premiere of Cupid’s First Day and the world premiere of Last Rehearsal of the Dangerous Kitten, by Bayonne-based Narrow Bridge.
 Best Local Film was Like Us.
 The Best Music Video Winner was Jahan Nostra for his video Embrace The Rain.

 2020/21

 The festival was scheduled to take place from September 19 to 26, 2020, but was postponed to 2021 due to the COVID-19 pandemic.
 Tango Shalom won best feature film.

+2022

+The festival took place in May 11-14.
+Scrap, by Vivian Kerr won best feature and best director.
+Anthony Rapp won bet actor in a short.

+2023

+The 12th season ran June 22-24, 2023.
+Seventy-two films were screened at two venues: Art House Productions and Nimbus Arts Center.
+The nearby Canopy Hotel was the filmmakers hub.

+2024

+The 13th annual GDIFF took place June 22-24, 2024.

+2025

+The 14th annual GDIFF took place June 26-28, 2025.